 They aren’t meant to be eaten!
 The whole point of using the dry chilis is to add a little bit of heat from the exterior of the peppers but without overpowering them.
 There are two ways to use them –

 - Use them whole.
 It adds a touch of heat and color to the dish.

 - Use them cut open with seeds removed.
 Cut them open with kitchen scissors and shake out the seeds before adding them to the stir-fry.
 I use this method for today’s shrimp kung pao recipe.

 I’ve seen people using dried chile de arbol peppers in the States.
 You cut them open and shake out the seeds.
 Personally, I haven’t tried this pepper yet but people told me they found success using this Mexican chili.
 Alternatively, you can use a few pinches of red chile flakes (like the ones you sprinkle over pizza).
 To make kung pao shrimp non-spicy, use red bell peppers.
 Dice them to small cubes.

 What does kung pao sauce taste like?

-Kung pao sauce tastes salty, little sweet, and sour, and with a tingle of heat from Sichuan peppercorns and oil.
-The Sichuan peppercorns are used in various ways during stir-fry that make the dish taste really special.
+Kung pao sauce tastes salty, a little sweet, and sour, with a tingle of heat from Sichuan peppercorns and oil.
+The Sichuan peppercorns are used in various ways during stir-fry which makes the dish taste really special.
 Kung Pao is not a saucy or wet dish.
 A small and reasonable amount of sauce is okay but the ingredients shouldn’t be drenched in thick or gloopy sauce.
-The texture should be crisp and fiery and the actual cook time should be fairly short and fast so preparation is the key.
+The texture should be crisp and fiery and the actual cooking time should be fairly short and fast so preparation is the key.

 Tips for making the best Kung Pao Shrimp At home!